-When you implement total quality management, you implement a concept.
+When you implement TQM, you implement a concept.
 It is not a system that can be implemented but a line of reasoning that must be incorporated into the organization and its culture.

-Practice has proved that there are a number of basic assumptions that contribute to a successful roll-out of total quality management within an organization.
+Practice has proven that there are a number of basic assumptions that contribute to a successful roll-out of TQM within an organization.

 These basic assumptions are:

-- Train senior management on total quality management principles and ask for their commitment with respect to its roll-out.
+- Train senior management on TQM principles and ask for their commitment with respect to its roll-out.

 - Assess the current culture, customer satisfaction and the quality system.;

 - Senior management determines the desired core values and principles and communicates this within the organization.

 - Develop a basic TQM plan using the basic starting principles mentioned above.

 - Identify and prioritize customer needs and the market and determine the organization’s products and services to meet those needs.